Eurovision Young Musicians 2016: Bidding phase

-Two cities were interested in hosting the 2016 edition of the Eurovision Young Musicians, Budapest and Cologne.
+Two cities were interested in hosting the 2016 edition of Eurovision Young Musicians, Budapest and Cologne.
 Following the bid presentations to the contest's Steering Group members, representatives of Norwegian broadcaster Norwegian Broadcasting Corporation (NRK), Dutch broadcaster Omroep NTR (NTR) and Slovenian broadcaster Radiotelevizija Slovenija (RTVSLO) decided to award the hosting of the 2016 contest to Cologne and the German broadcaster Westdeutscher Rundfunk (WDR).

 Host city announcement

 The contest was held on an open-air stage outside Cologne Cathedral, Cologne.

 It was announced on 9 December 2014, that the 2016 contest would take place at the Cologne Cathedral in Cologne, Germany on 3 September 2016.
-This was the second consecutive time that the German city had hosted the Young Musicians, with the last being the Eurovision Young Musicians 2014.
+This was the second consecutive time that the German city had hosted the Young Musicians, with the last being Eurovision Young Musicians 2014.
 This was the sixth time that the competition was held on an open-air stage.
-It was also the third time that Germany had been the host nation, with their first in Berlin for the Eurovision Young Musicians 2002.
+It was also the third time that Germany had been the host nation, with their first in Berlin for Eurovision Young Musicians 2002.